 It does not just target crabgrass.
 Pre-emergent herbicides work on many annual weeds that germinate from seed.
 That includes foxtail, goosegrass, and some broadleaf annuals.
 So you get bonus weed control beyond just crabgrass.

 It can prevent grass seed from germinating too.
 This is a big one.
 If you are planning to overseed your lawn this spring, do not apply pre-emergent to those areas.
 The herbicide does not know the difference between a crabgrass seed and a Kentucky bluegrass seed.
 Purdue Extension specifically warns against using most pre-emergent products on newly seeded lawns.
-The one exception is siduron, which allows cool-season grasses to germinate but blocks crabgrass, though it does not last as long as other options.
+There are seeding-safe options — ask us before you overseed and we will make sure the two do not work against each other.

 The Other Half of Crabgrass Prevention